jcorioland/terraform-azure-reference/README.md

 If you are not familiar with Infrastructure as Code (IaC), read [this page](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) first.

+***Note: this "reference architecture" is still a work in progress.
+If you have any question or feedback, feel free to open an issue to start the discussion :)***

 ## Overview of the architecture

 *Note: in this example we don't pay attention as the application that is deployed itself as the focus is on deploying the infrastructure.*